 Quite a simple question in many ways, but one that many people struggle with, both in terms of trying to set boundaries of their own, and dealing with other people who don’t respect, or don’t seem able to respect anyone else’s boundaries at all.

-Anyone who has grown up in such a home would to some degree have felt that they did not have their own sense of space, or their own sense of privacy, or simply their own right to be themselves.
+Anyone who has grown up in such a home would to some degree have felt that they did not have their sense of space, their sense of privacy, or simply their right to be themselves.

-Trying to define boundaries is quite difficult in one sense, but is normally much more obvious when there are really being blurred.
+Trying to define boundaries is quite difficult in one sense, but is normally much more obvious when they are being blurred.
 When people do not respect other people’s boundaries, they do not respect the person themselves.

-Respecting someone as an individual, is in large part about giving them the freedom to be themselves, and giving them the space to process their own needs, and also to have the space where they come to the realisation of what their own needs are themselves first.
+Respecting someone as an individual is in large part about giving them the freedom to be themselves, giving them the space to process their own needs, and also having the space where they realise what their own needs are first.

 Respecting the Individual